-I’m not recommending you skip out on your bill, but you don’t need to stay overnight to experience dining around the castle.
-The Fairmont in Banff is one resort with range.
+Within Fairmont Banff Springs are several restaurants.
+Luckily, you don’t need to stay overnight to experience dining around the castle.
+This is one resort with restaurant range.

 You could spend a long weekend dining at different restaurants for every meal.
 Or, eat here instead of hitting a chain along Main Street, before driving home.
 There’s at least a dozen restaurants situated inside Fairmont Banff Springs.

 For a classic steak house experience saddle up to 1888 Chop House (order the Tomahawk).
 Afternoon tea can’t be missed either, nor can fondue at Waldhaus.
 Insider tip: Head to the Waldhaus Pub on Thursday for quiz night with the locals.

 Say you have limited time and you want to hit as many of the hotel’s top restaurants as possible.
 Simply book into Alberta Food Tours ‘Eat the Castle.’
 On this sumptuous food tour, you’ll travel through your stomach to 4 of the 14 dining establishments at Fairmont Banff Springs.